-- · By Internet.
+- By Internet.
 Follow the instructions included in the Notice or, if you received printed materials, in the proxy card to vote by Internet. - By mail.
 If you received a proxy card by mail, you can vote by mail by completing, signing, dating and returning the proxy card as instructed on the card.
-If you sign the proxy card but do not specify how you want your shares voted, they will be voted in accordance with the recommendations of our board of directors as noted below. - · In person at the Annual Meeting.
-If you attend the Annual Meeting, you may deliver a completed proxy card in person or you may vote by completing a ballot, which will be available at the Annual Meeting.
+If you sign the proxy card but do not specify how you want your shares voted, they will be voted in accordance with the recommendations of our board of directors as noted below. - At the Annual Meeting.
+If you attend the Annual Meeting virtually, you may vote at the Annual Meeting by following the instructions when you log in for the Annual Meeting at www.virtualshareholdermeeting.com/TOON2023.
+Have your proxy card or Notice in hand as you will be prompted to enter your 16-digit control number to vote at the Annual Meeting.
+Electronic entry to the Annual Meeting will begin 15 minutes before the start of the meeting.